 Here he describes how this can help:

 This is another way to shape your release plan.
-If you allocate a ‘type’ to each Sprint, your stakeholders can see how the plan takes shape, but also this avoids you having to guarantee features.
-Your team can also feel more of a sense of what they are going to be working on.
+If you allocate a “type” to each sprint, your stakeholders can see how the plan takes shape, while precluding you from having to guarantee features.
+Your team also gets a better sense of what they are going to be working on.

-Giving your team a deadline or communicating a fixed date to your client, are both often destined to fail, or at least be very stressful getting there.
-This goes back to trust.
-Enabling this trust between you and your team and your client or stakeholder, that you will deliver, and deliver value to the end customer is really important.
+Giving your team a deadline or communicating a fixed date to your client are both strategies that are either destined to fail or at least incur stress along the way.
+Fostering trust between you and your team and your client or stakeholder is essential to prove that you will deliver, and deliver value, to the end customer.

-Remember, you’re trying to reduce the need for multiple checkpoints and approvals, therefore implementing deadlines on your project isn’t going to achieve this.
-It also isn’t good to be breathing down your team’s necks, chasing them for the work they ‘promised’ to deliver.
+Remember, you’re trying to reduce the need for multiple checkpoints and approvals.
+Implementing deadlines on your project aren’t going to help you achieve this goal.
+It also isn’t good to be breathing down your team’s necks, chasing them for the work they “promised” to deliver.

-As I mentioned above, roadmaps and release plans can be a really good way to move away from this fixed date approach.
-Giving stakeholders a sense of what will be released in the near future can help them to trust that there is a plan, and reassure them.
-This will also enable your team to move away from fixed dates and deadlines determined in an upfront plan.
+As I mentioned above, roadmaps and release plans can be a good mechanism to shift away from a fixed-date approach.
+Giving stakeholders a sense of what will be released in the near future can reassure them that there is a plan.

-If you have a fixed price, fixed deliverables scope it’s very hard to deliver in a more Agile way.
+If you have a fixed price, fixed deliverables scope, it’s hard to deliver in a more agile way.
 You can definitely employ some of the techniques I’ve discussed already, such as enabling a more collaborative team.
-However you’ll be limited in how much you can respond and adapt to change, let the team determine what they’re working on or use a more customer-centric approach.
+But, you’ll be limited in how much you can respond and adapt to change, let the team determine what they’re working on, or use a more customer-centric approach.

-Work with your internal team and the client to put in place a time and materials based scope—i.e. the client pays for a team rather than fixed deliverables.
-Despite the huge benefit of not deciding exactly what you’re building upfront, this also puts in place a team that is working together to develop the product.
+Work with your internal team and the client to put in place a time and materials-based scope—i.e., the client pays for a team, rather than fixed deliverables.
+At first, clients may get nervous if they don’t know exactly what they’re getting.

-Tracking and visualising progress doesn’t get thrown out of the window when you don’t have a formal project plan.
-Keeping progress visible for the team and stakeholders ensures that you don’t lose sight of blockers and bottlenecks, but also that stakeholders can be kept easily in the loop.
-Employing a Kanban-style WIP board works really well as a tool to adopt when you’re trying to work in a more Agile way.
+Tracking and visualizing progress doesn’t get thrown out the window in the absence of a formal project plan.
+Keeping progress visible for the team and stakeholders not only ensures that you don’t lose sight of potential blockers and bottlenecks but also keeps stakeholders in the loop.

 Agility, Not Agile